alfred82santa/whalesong/docs/source/backends.rst

   `miyakogi/pyppeteer/#160 <https://github.com/miyakogi/pyppeteer/pull/160>`_ but is not
   approved yet (some test errors).

-* It use a patched Chromium version from Puppetter.
+* It uses a patched Chromium version from Puppetter.
 Whalesong needs this patch because it uses `Runtime.addBinding` command.
 It is not available in regular stable version.
-So, you must `download it <using_chromium>`_ before use the backend.
+So, you must `download it <using_chromium>`_ before to use the backend.

 * Poorly tested.